SimonCichy/barren-gadgets/README.md

 ## Repository structure:
 - [to be eliminated] pennylane-tutorials: set of demos downloaded from the pennylane website to use as references (unedited)
 - [to be eliminated] adapted tutorials: pennylane demos that have been altered for learning purposes to get used to pennylane
-- own-experiments: compilation of scripts and notebooks corresponding to experiments on perturbative gadgets
+- own-experiments-hardcoded: compilation of scripts and notebooks corresponding to experiments on perturbative gadgets
   - [runable] gadget_training_Holmes.py: training experiment using 2-local gadget decomposition to optimize the computational Hamiltonian
-  - [runable] gadget_training_tests.py: simple tests to check the correct implementation of some utilitary scripts
   - [runable] paper_perturbative_gadgets_generate.ipynb: generation of the gradient variance data
   - [utils] gadget_gradients_utils.py: collection of methods used in the gradient generation notebook
   - [utils] gadget_training_utils.py: collection of methods used in the training script (to be replaced by gadget_cost.py + observables_holmes.py)
+- own-experiments-classes: compilation of scripts and notebooks corresponding to experiments on perturbative gadgets that have been re-written using more abstraction (/!\ not identical results!)
+  - [runable] gadget_training_tests.py: simple tests to check the correct implementation of some utilitary scripts
+  - [runable] gadget_training_Holmes_classes.py: training experiment using 2-local gadget decomposition to optimize the computational Hamiltonian
+  - [runable] gadget_gradient_holmes.py: generation of the gradient variance data (using the classes instead of the hard-coded functions)
   - [utils] gadget_cost: class that implements the calculation of the expectation value of a given observable on the gadget circuit
   - [utils] obsrvables_holmes.py: class that generates the relevant observables for the example from the Holmes2021 paper
 - plotting: directory containing the notebooks displaying the main results and necessary utils

 ## TODOs:
 - Rewrite the gradient generation to accept an arbitrary observable (WET -> DRY)
+- Create a base class for the observables (virtual global and gadget, but runnable projectors)